nikhartman/measurements/README.rst

 This work was completed by Nik Hartman as a part of his PhD thesis in the Markovic lab at Johns Hopkins University.
 The author can be reached at: nhartman@pha.jhu.edu

-I'm interested in continuing this work, but it has reached a point that it has become too discracting from the main focus of my measurements.
+I'm interested in continuing this work, but it has reached a point where it has become too discracting from the main focus of my experiments.
 Any collaboration or comments are welcome.